IngoMeyer441/simple-term-menu/README.md

 database to detect terminal features automatically and disables styles that are not available.
 Currently, Linux and macOS are supported.

+## Breaking changes from version 0.x to 1.x

+If you update from version 0.x to 1.x, please consider these breaking changes:

+- The `TerminalMenu` constructor now only takes keyword-only arguments (except for the first parameter which contains the menu entries).
+This makes it easier to add new parameters in future releases and allows to keep a well-arranged parameter list.

+- The command line interface was revised.
+It now uses `-` instead of `_` to separate words consistently and rearranges short options.
+Only the most important short options were kept to save free letters for future releases.

 ## Installation

 `simple-term-menu` is available on PyPI for Python 3.5+ and can be installed with `pip`: